DougDK/CMG/README.md

 docker run 365widgets python app/process.py logs/example.log
 ```

-In order to process a different log, you can use Docker volumes
+In order to process a different log, you can also use Docker volumes

 ```bash
 docker run -v ~/local/path/to/logs:/app/365widgets/logs 365widgets python app/process.py logs/some.log